Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: The Rate of Period Variations of DAVs

-If we use the approximation $T_{0} \simeq T_{c}$ (for DAVs) in Eq.~(\ref{eq:evelope_structure}), substitute the result into Eq.~(\ref{eq:var_period}) and ignore the mass variation term during the cooling, we obtain
+If we use the approximation $T_{0} \simeq T_{c}$ (for DAVs) in Eq.~(\ref{eq:evelope_structure}), substitute the result into Eq.~(\ref{eq:var_period}) and ignore the mass variation term during the cooling \citep{Winget2008,Fontaine2008,Althaus2010}, we obtain

-According to the annihilation of DM in a DAV, if the equilibrium state has reached, the luminosity of the WD should be $\Lobs = \Lscm + \Ldm$, where $\Lobs$ is the total observed luminosity of the WD, $\Lscm$ is the normal luminosity in the SCM, and $\Ldm$ is the luminosity purely due to the annihilation of DM.
+According to the annihilation of DM in a DAV, if the equilibrium state has been reached, the luminosity of the DAV should be $\Lobs = \Lscm + \Ldm$, where $\Lobs$ is the total observed luminosity of the DAV, $\Lscm$ is the normal luminosity in the SCM, and $\Ldm$ is the luminosity purely due to the annihilation of DM.